 While the current iteration has an SpO2 sensor, the tiny battery means this only works for spot-checks and optionally in sleep.
 Other Garmin wearables have an all-day option.
 The other related feature that it is missing is a 24x 7 respiration rate.

 Other than that, we don’t see may other changes sensor wise.
 Apart from upgrading to the latest tech.

 Another logical addition would be NFC for Garmin Pay.
 The combination of built-in GPS and NFC means you could go for a jog in the park and coffee afterwards while leaving your wallet and smartphone behind.
-Fitbit Charge 4 already has NFC for contactless payments.
+Fitbit Charge 4 and 5 already have NFC for contactless payments.

 Garmin Vivosmart 5: Possible launch date